jadecubes/How-to-setup-nginx-mysql-php-environment/README.md

-# How to setup nginx, mysql, php environment on Mac
+# How to Setup Nginx, Mysql, Php Environment on Mac
 ## Goal
 To buid an envrionment shown as below.

 [Env](./final.png)

-## Essential steps
+## Essential Steps
 1. Install Brew
 2. Install MySQL
 3. Install PHP